naushad3210/RetailStore/README.md

 2) On command prompt, issue the following command from the project base directory
 	mvn clean install sonar:sonar
    this command will run the tests, build the war file and trigger the sonar analysis.
+3) Quality report can be viewed by accessing the <sonar.host.url>
 ```